 The target bonus payment for the President and Chief Executive Officer is set at 100% of base salary.
-For 2021, the target bonus payment for the Chief Financial Officer and Chief Medical Officer was set at thirty-five percent (35%) of base salary.
-For 2021, up to June, the target bonus payment for the other Named Executive Officers was set at twenty-five percent (25%) of base salary.
-In June 2021, based on title realignment for certain employees, having the objective to maintain balance throughout the organization taking into account, among other things, their value to the Company, the industry experience and their expertise, the target bonus payment for the other Named Executive Officers was adjusted.
-As such, in June 2021, and effective at that time, the Board approved a target bonus payment increase for Denis Garceau, CSO (to 35%) and Tony Matzouranis, Senior Vice President, Business Development (to 30%) of base salary.
-As part of Mercer's benchmarking analysis conducted in January 2022 for the 2021 financial year, the Compensation Committee also concluded, as part of total compensation, that the target bonus payment of all Named Executive Officers for 2021, except the CEO, was lower relative to the target bonus payment of comparable executive officers of companies in the Peer Group.
-As such, in February 2022, the Board also approved a bonus target increase for Ramzi Benamar, CFO (to 40%), Cathy
+For 2021, the target bonus payment for the Chief Financial Officer and Chief Medical Officer was set at 35% of base salary, and was increased during the year from 25% to 35% of base salary for the Chief Scientific Officer.
+In February 2022, for 2021, the Board of Directors approved a bonus payment of 125% of their bonus target to Roberto Bellini, CEO, Ramzi Benamar, CFO, and Denis Garceau, CSO, and of 150% to Catherine Bonuccelli, CMO.
+The aforementioned target bonus for 2021 were paid in March 2022.

-Bonuccelli, CMO (to 40%), Denis Garceau, CSO (to 40%) and Tony Matzouranis, Senior Vice President, Business Development (to 35%) of base salary for the 2022 financial year.
+As part of Mercer's benchmarking analysis conducted in January 2022 the Compensation Committee also concluded that the target bonus payment of all Named Executive Officers for 2021, except the CEO, was lower relative to the target bonus payment of comparable executive officers of companies in the Peer Group.
+As such, in February 2022, the Board also approved a bonus target increase for Ramzi Benamar, CFO (from 35% to 40%), Catherine Bonuccelli, CMO (from 35% to 40%) and Denis Garceau, CSO (from 35% to 40%) for 2022.
+The bonus target of Andreas Orfanos, COO, appointed in April 2022, was approved at 40%.

 The actual bonus amount paid, however, depends upon the achievement of the corporate objectives established by the Board and subject to periodic review.
+At the end of the year, the Compensation Committee determines, with the input of the Senior Management team, the performance achieved over the corporate objectives and recommends to the Board of Directors the payout of the cash bonus for each of the Executives based on their individual contribution.